TRIBUTARIES FAQS

 Do I need to come to the Museum for the opening reception?

 Preferably, yes.
 We try to schedule the exhibition reception with the opening of the show and do require artists to come to the reception and give a gallery talk about their work and process.
 If there is a scheduling conflict, we do occasionally schedule a closing reception or a reception at some other point during the run of the show.
-The Museum will cover the cost of your travel up to $500 and provide accommodations while you are in Memphis for up to 3 nights.
+The Museum will cover the cost of your trip, including accommodations, up to $750.

 Can I apply for a Tributaries show with a partner or group?